Exploring the Connection Between Mental Acuity and Glucose

 What is Mental Acuity?

 Acuity is the ability to see, hear, and think accurately and clearly.
-Mental acuity, in turn, refers to the ability to process information, memory, pay attention, and the ability to make appropriate decisions based on the information provided.
+Mental acuity, in turn, refers to the ability to process information, memory, pay attention, and make appropriate decisions based on the information provided.

 A person with high mental acuity is likely to have quick and clear thinking, a strong ability to focus, and good cognitive performance.
 A person with suboptimal or low mental acuity may struggle with focus and perform poorly on tasks.